Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Introduction

 \section{Introduction}

-{\thesection.\arabic{equation}} The problem we are interested in here can be simply expressed as the following: there are two measures $\mu_0$ and $\mu_1$ that we know in advance what they are.
-A data set is obtained by sampling but we do not know, in advance, if it was originated from $\mu_0$ or $\mu_1$.
-Suppose it comes from $\mu_1$.
-From this data set, we need to decide on which one of the two generated this sampling data.
+{\thesection.\arabic{equation}} The problem we are interested in this work can be simply expressed as the following: there are two ergodic probability measures $\mu_0$ and $\mu_1$ that we know, in advance, what they are.
+A data set is obtained by ergodicity, but we do not know, in advance, if it was originated from $\mu_0$ or $\mu_1$.
+Suppose it comes from the random process associated with $\mu_1$.
+From this data set, we need to decide which one of the two processes generated this data set.
 A hypotheses test is a method that helps us to make such a choice.
-Taking large samples from the random process we will be able to make the right decision, that is, to choose the alternative $\mu_1$.
-Classical results on Large Deviations properties can estimate the risk of a wrong decision.
-In the Bayesian point of view, we should attach to $\mu_0$ a probability $\pi_0$ and to $\mu_1$ a probability $\pi_1$, where $\pi_0+\pi_1=1$.
+We want to design tests such that by observing the data set generated from the random process - indexed by the integers - we shall be able to make the right decision, that is, to choose the alternative $\mu_1$.
+In addition, we wish to make optimal choices among possible tests.
+Classical results on Large Deviations (LD) properties can estimate the risk that a wrong decision is made.
+From the Bayesian point of view, we should attach to $\mu_0$ a probability $\pi_0$ and to $\mu_1$ a probability $\pi_1$, such that $\pi_0+\pi_1=1$.